 DIVEST FROM INHUMANE PRIVATE PRISONS

-Nationwide, approximately 50,000 immigrants are detained in ICE detention centers - the highest number in this country’s history - and the majority of whom are not in any violation of the law.
+Nationwide, over 50,000 immigrants are detained in ICE detention centers - the highest number in this country’s history.
 Over 70% are detained in for-profit prisons.
 Many are refugees who have fled almost certain death in their home countries, only to be detained in deplorable conditions - often for many months or sometimes even years - while they await their asylum hearings.

 Private prisons are a horrifically inhumane approach to incarceration.
 Widely recognized as a form of modern slavery, they center profit over the public interest and are built on a legacy of deeply entrenched racism.
 Numerous deaths from easily preventable causes have been documented of immigrants detained in these conditions.

 The bulk of the information on this website comes from the organizations Freedom to Thrive and RealMoneyMoves.
-Freedom to Thrive (formerly Enlace) has been steadily building a national grassroots movement for divestment from private prisons for over 10 years, and RealMoneyMoves works with high-net worth individuals to make finance a tool for social justice.
+RealMoneyMoves works with high-net worth individuals to make finance a tool for social justice and Freedom to Thrive (formerly Enlace) has been steadily building a national grassroots movement for divestment from private prisons for over 10 years.
 We are deeply indebted to them for their years of hard work and the incredible resources they have developed to guide communities and individuals through the divestment process.